jdrf0722/tasks-app-react/README.md

 # task-app-react

-This is a basic React project for add tasks to a list.
+This is a basic React & Tailwind project for add tasks to a list.